New Orleans for Digital Nomads

 That’s not to say things are all perfect.
 There remain issues surrounding socio-economic inequality, and large sections of the city remain poor.
 The difference between affluent and struggling neighbourhoods can be stark.

-New Orleans has also seen it’s fair share of tragedy, and its geographical location suggests it will see more in the future.
+New Orleans has also seen its fair share of tragedy, and its geographical location suggests it will see more in the future.
 However, it serves to only strengthen the sense of pride within locals.
 New Orleans is a provincial city, quite far from other major hubs.
 Locals have their own way of living and won’t change for anybody.
 For those new to the city, it can take a while to pick up the little intricacies.

 Likewise, it will take a minute to begin to understand local slang and dialect thanks to Cajun and Creole cultures.
 The Louisiana accent in general is vastly different than other southern states, and it’s no different in New Orleans.